Praveen86july/jgpelaez.github.io/_posts/en/posts/2015-08-27-terraform-aws-wso2-esb-docker-sample.md

 # Conclusion

-This is a very simple example of the use of terraform and docker as infrastructure as code, in a real project it will be more complex and use other layers as database, etc. But we can have an ide how to start an infrastucture as code.
+This is a very simple example of the use of [Terraform](https://terraform.io/) and [Docker](https://www.docker.com/) as infrastructure as code, in a real project it will be more complex and use other layers as database, etc. But we can have an ide how to start an infrastucture as code.

-Terraform will also allow to do modification using the concept of state.
-The infrascture as code will simplify our future changes, and gives and easy way to see our infrasctucture, and know wich resources we are using.
+Terraform will also allow to do modifications using the concept of state.
+The infrastructure as code will simplify our future changes, and gives and easy way to see our infrasctructure, and know wich resources we are using.

-With the stateless services concepts using Docker will be more simple to scalate our system simply adding new services in a very simple way.k
+With the stateless services concepts using [Docker](https://www.docker.com/) will be more simple to escalate our system simply adding new services in a very simple way.s

 ## Resources